i was prisoner in a cell

 across the narrow bridge

-hearing stories of police oppression and the bloody Pine Ridge
+hearing stories of police oppression and bloody Pine Ridge

 in the early morning hours before school